 As with most TEFL jobs, prior knowledge of the language wasn’t needed.
 I’ve learnt the basics of Korean and I’m still trying to improve.
 Living in a rural town can sometimes be challenging, but almost every problem can be solved with good miming and Google translate.
 The Korean characters (Hangul) are actually really easy to learn and read!

 I teach four to 12 year olds between 9am and 5pm at a small elementary school of around 70 students.
 I teach 20 hours of lessons with my role ranging from teaching assistant to fully unsupervised teaching.
 However, every school operates differently; some teachers lead every single lesson, some teach overtime for extra pay.
 In rural areas with small schools it’s not uncommon to teach at two nearby schools.

 Applying for teaching in Korea

-In Korea it is possible to apply directly to individual schools, but most teachers use recruiting agencies to negotiate the language barriers.
+In Korea, it is possible to apply directly to individual schools, but most teachers use recruiting agencies to negotiate the language barriers.
 To apply to public schools, you must go through the nationwide English Program in Korea (EPIK) or individual provincial programs.
 After being accepted, they can place you anywhere within the province.
 I applied to two provinces and was offered jobs in two towns.
-In many areas it is not competitive if you can show you are competent and reliable, however with the huge metropolitan cities a few years’ teaching experience is often preferred.
-First time teachers are almost always placed in elementary schools.
+In many areas, it is not competitive if you can show you are competent and reliable, however with the huge metropolitan cities a few years of teaching experience is often preferred.
+First-time teachers are almost always placed in elementary schools.

-The E-2 work visa for Korea involved me having various documents notarised and apostilled as well as sending off university transcripts, a couple of references, and various identification.
+The E-2 work visa for Korea involved me having various documents notarised as well as sending off university transcripts, a couple of references, and various identification.
 The whole process took a few weeks and was quite expensive.
-Other countries have far less requirements than Korea to obtain a working visa.
+Other countries have far fewer requirements than Korea to obtain a working visa.